An institution that processes payments on behalf of Merchants.

 Payer completes payment through merchant online service page.

-The code presented by merchant for user to scan and identify the order, and make payment.
+The code presented by the merchant for the user to scan and identify the order, and make payment.

 Order Code Payment

-The code presented by user on user terminal for merchant to scan and complete payment.
+The code presented by the user on a user terminal for the merchant to scan and complete payment.

 The secret part of an asymmetric key pair that is used to digitally sign or decrypt data.

 A realization of a certain method or idea in order to demonstrate its feasibility, or a demonstration in principle with the aim of verifying that a concept or theory has practical potential.